reefland/motd/README.md

 ---

-## Disk Status has NVMe Support
+## 36-diskstatus has NVMe Support

-Below shows how support for NVMe devices is provided in `36-diskstatus` where it will include any device that starts with `nvme-`:
+Support for NVMe devices is provided in `36-diskstatus` where it will include any device that starts with `nvme-` (in the `/dev/disk/by-id` directory):

 ```bash
 #---[ You can updates these ]--------------------------------------------------